 7. Plan for Increasing Backup Time in the Build

-Before you delve too deeply into the design, plan for failover clustering, auto backups, replication and any other procedures you need to ensure that the database structure remains intact during a natural or man-made disaster.
-Be ready immediately because the unexpected never waits for you.
+Plan for failover clustering, auto backups, replication and any other procedures necessary to ensure that the database structure remains intact.

 8. Keep Privacy Primary